wjkoznarek/du-cybersecurity-bootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- A load balancer is used in this topology because it increases the availability from the CIA Triad.
-In addition to high availability, a load balancer will also restrict access to the internal network that may sit beheind the applications servers.
-- A jump box is an advantage for administrators becuase it restricts them to use a machine that is only used for administration tasks, so this potentially negates possible breaches on a personal computer.
-In addition to this, it is easier to audit and keep track of access, since it is the only way to manage the resources in the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.